RMLio/ap-data-to-dashboard/README.md

 - `rdfs:label` – used as column headers
 - `shacl:path`

-Additionally, the following properties of `PropertyShape`s are processed and added to the `_schema` sheet:
+Additionally, the script processes the following properties of a `PropertyShape` and adds them to the `_schema` sheet:

 - `shacl:class`
 - `shacl:datatype`